joelyoder/corellian-spike/README.md

 - [x] A new game is started after the final round

 *as far as I can tell from Google searches...

+---

+To launch the http server in Github Codespaces, use the command: `http-server`